hwanhuh/2D-GS-Viser-Viewer/README.md

 ## Installation

-- You have to follow the original installation instructions in [2D GS](https://github.com/hbb1/2d-gaussian-splatting)
+- Follow the original installation instructions from 2D GS, then add all files from this project to the original project directory.
-- then add all the files in this project into the original project
+(*i.e.,* 'viewer.py' is in '~/2d-gaussian-splatting/viewer.py')
-- I only checked the viewer in Ubuntu20.04
+- Tested on Ubuntu 20.04.

 ```bash
 pip install viser